Grey Owl (film)

-Grey Owl is a 1999 biopic directed by Richard Attenborough and starring Pierce Brosnan in the role of real-life British schoolboy turned Native American trapper "Grey Owl", Archibald Belaney (1888–1938), and Annie Galipeau as his wife Anahareo, with brief appearances by Graham Greene and others.
+Grey Owl is a 1999 biographical film directed by Richard Attenborough and starring Pierce Brosnan in the title-role of the real-life British schoolboy turned Native American trapper Archibald Belaney, known as "Grey Owl", and Annie Galipeau as his wife Anahareo, with brief appearances by Graham Greene and others.
 The screenplay was written by William Nicholson.
 The film was released on 10 September 1999 in Spain and 15 February 2000 in US.
 It was the last film made by Largo Entertainment before it went defunct in 1999.

 Plot

-Archibald Belaney from Britain grows up fascinated with Native American culture—so much so that in the early 1900s, he leaves the United Kingdom for Canada, where he reinvents himself as trapper Archie Grey Owl and pretends to be a First Nations native.
-Eventually, Belaney becomes an environmentalist after renouncing trapping and hunting.
+Archibald Belaney from England grows up fascinated with Native American culture—so much so that, in the early 1900s, he leaves the United Kingdom for Canada, where he gradually reinvents himself as trapper Archie Grey Owl, and pretends to have Native American ancestry.
+Influenced by his new wife, Anahareo, Belaney renounces trapping and hunting, and becomes a noted conservationist.

 Production

 The film was shot in the English town of Hastings, Quebec towns Chelsea and Wakefield, Jacques Cartier Park and Saskatchewan's Prince Albert National Park.

 Director Richard Attenborough said in an interview that he and his brother, noted presenter and naturalist David Attenborough, had attended "Grey Owl's" De Montfort Hall, Leicester lecture in 1936, depicted in the film, and been influenced by his advocacy of conservation.
 The Northern Cree Singers contributed music and are also featured in the film.

 Canadian naturalist and canoe tripper Hap Wilson taught Pierce Brosnan how to throw an axe and paddle a canoe for his role.